ran-isenberg/auto-cross-account-access-service/README.md

 Another important feature is tracking provisioned products - a global DynamoDB table stores detailed information about provisioned products automatically, their versions, regions, and users, enhancing platform engineering visibility.

-Two samples products are included:
+Three samples products are included:
 1. WAF rules
 2. IAM role for CI/CD pipelines
+3. IAM trust product

+Sample service is also deployed:
+1. API GW
+2. Lambda with IAM authorizer
+3. Role to assume that provides permissions to call the Lambda from a different AWS account

 ## Prerequisites